syzygy21/Medical_Challeneg_Screening/README.md

 2. **Entity Handling Constraints**: The model lacks specialized mechanisms for identifying and reasoning about medical entities (diseases, treatments, symptoms), potentially leading to imprecise or incomplete answers.
 This is another reason why incorporating medical entities across all examples will be very beneficial for model training.

 3. **Evaluation Metric Limitation**: ROUGE scores may not capture adequately the medical accuracy and clinical relevance of generated answers.
 This is a drawback as the current approach uses the ROUGE-L score as a method for early stopping.
+Also metrics such as BERTScore leverage contextual embeddings to evaluate semantic similarity beyond surface-level matching.
+This is very useful because the model learns through context and not just sequence matching.

 4. **Simple Retrieval Mechanism**: The approach that is currently being used is a simple training on the question-answer pairs in the dataset.
 If the model is equipped with information retrieval capability then its performance could substantially improve when it comes to complex reasoning or domain-specific medical knowledge.
 Such a retrieval system requires an existing knowledge base.